boltlabs-inc/zeekoe/README.md

 the Tezos test-net, make several payments on that channel, and close the channel, disbursing the final channel balances to the merchant and customer.

-At present time of writing, zeekoe does not fully _internally_ integrate with the Tezos network, but our highest priority of development is completing this integration.
+At present time of writing, Zeekoe does not fully _internally_ integrate with the Tezos network, but our highest priority of development is completing this integration.
 This demonstration shows that the implementation of the zkChannels protocol produces correct outputs which can be used in the on-chain zkChannels contract to correctly fulfill the protocol, but it does not yet emit those